-The etiquette (and lack of it) on trains is one of the BNA Team’s all-time favourite subjects.
+The etiquette (and lack of it) on trains is one of The British Newspaper Archive team’s all-time favourite subjects.

 Truly, if discussing the behaviour of people on trains were an Olympic event, we’re confident we would stand a fair chance of winning a medal.